gimlet-io/capacitor/README.md

 wget -qO- https://gimlet.io/install-capacitor | bash -s -- v2025-09.2
 ```

-### Branching

-`main` is always the latest feature release.
-Late September 2025 that is `v2025-09.1` as `v2025-09.2` is not released yet. `main` carries patch and debug releases of the latest feature release.

-The next feature release is built on a branch named after it eg.: `v2025-09.2`.
-Rc and debug releases are built from this branch.

 ### Self-hosted versioning

 Versioning for the self-hosted release follows the versioning of the local-first app.